ChristeenTJose/Recognition-of-rarest-butterfly---Palos-Verdes-Blue/README.md

 ## Results
 ### Phase 1: (2020) Selecting the optimal neural network architecture for classification

-Butterflies are essential to the survival of the ecosystem just like any other animal, but lately there are dying out due to several reasons, and environmental pollution playing a major role.
-Through this project I made an attempt to build a deep learning model, and particularly the most optimised model that is capable of recognising the world‟s rarest butterfly – „Palos Verdes Blue‟.
 A total 0f 10 different handbuilt, transfer learnt and fine tuned models were compared for this project, and some them showed upto 100% accuracy with loss of the order of 10^ (-6).

 The models compared are: